rcardin/rcardin.github.io/_posts/2017-10-15-resolve-me-implicitly.markdown

 }
 {% endhighlight %}

-Using the latter approach, the definition of the class `UserController` is not polluted by any exoteric extensions.
+Using the latter approach, the definition of the object `UserController` is not polluted by any external and strange extensions.
 The drawback is that it becomes harder to trace how each implicit parameter is resolved by the compiler.

 ![Y U not explicit the implicits!](https://i.imgflip.com/1xn1z9.jpg)